FixRM/D365Extensions/README.md

 ## [EntityReference Extensions](../../EntityReference-Extensions)
 Set of extension methods for Microsoft.Xrm.Sdk.EntityReference base class.
 At the moment just two simple but sometimes useful type conversion methods.

+# Contributing
+Please fill free to create issue if you find a bug or have an idea.
+PR's are welcomed as well! :) Help wanted in the following areas:
++ Unit tests.
+Most of extensions are just wrappers/overrides of SDK classes but as list of extension grows method call chain grows as well.
+It seems like it's a time to unit check all methods
++ Code documentation.
+As it turns out XML code documentation and wiki documentation are very different.
+Help with updating code doc is appreciated